Trauma-Informed Training for Organisations

 People working in complex relational roles — including healthcare workers, educators, clinicians, community workers, and care workers — are doing some of the most meaningful and consequential work in our communities.

-That work can also be heavy at times — so much so that it takes a toll on our own mental health and wellbeing.
+That work can also be heavy at times, so much so that it can take a serious toll on our own mental health and wellbeing.
 Effective trauma-informed training supports and protects both those we work with, and our teams.

 What it is

-Developed through 17 years of direct trauma-informed practice in the social, education and mental health sectors, I offer a uniquely practical, embodied and effective approach to trauma-informed training.
+Developed through 17 years of direct trauma-informed practice in the social, education and mental health sectors, Jo offers a uniquely practical, embodied and effective approach to trauma-informed training.

 Trainings can be delivered in full-day, workshop, online and in-person formats.